arschmitz/tb-tools/README.md

 ### bump
 ---
 **Bump thunderbird build Modifying the dummy file**
-1. Checks for rust updates
+1. Checks if rust updates are required and if so if patches are available.
 2. Updates Mozilla-central and comm-central
 3. Updates the dummy file adding or removing a `.`,
 4. Commits with the message `No bug, trigger build.`,